-Canada business set up strategy
+Canada business set up strategy in 2021

 Since 2003, Healy Consultants Group PLC assists multi-national Clients conduct business in Canada.

 Multi-national Clients planning to conduct business in Canada can do so either i) directly through a Canadian branch or ii) indirectly through a Canadian LLC subsidiary.

 Furthermore, it is wise to consider if your Canadian business can be classified as tax resident or non-resident.
 And should the company be registered federally or provincially?

 - Depending on the province or territory, the combined federal and provincial corporate tax rate on general active business income ranges between 26% and 31%.

 - A Canadian resident corporation is generally liable for both federal income tax at a rate of 15%, and provincial income tax in those provinces in which it has a permanent establishment.
 For example, a Canadian corporation that carries on business in the province of Ontario through a permanent establishment is generally liable for income tax at a combined rate of 26.5%, consisting of federal tax levied at a rate of 15% and Ontario tax levied at a rate of 11.5%.